Trujillo, Peru: Independence

 Inspired by liberal ideas from members of its educational institutions, Trujillo became a principal centre of Peruvian republican sentiments.
 Led by the city mayor and intendant José Bernardo de Tagle, the Intendancy of Trujillo declared its independence from Spain on December 29, 1820.

 Between 1821 and 1825 the Trujillo region was the only stable and productive land within the nascent republic.
-In 1823 Trujillo took on the role of the first capital city of the Republic of Peru.
-On July 19, 1823, the Peruvian Congress located here repeated its invitation to Simón Bolívar, a leader in Bolivia, to join the war of independence.
-In 1824 the city received the liberation army of Bolívar, and was again designated as the seat of government.
-It is the only city to have twice been designated as the capital.
+In 1823, in response to the counterattack by royalist troops who took the city of Lima, the Congress, convened in Callao, decreed on June 21 to move the seat of government to Trujillo.
+However, just a few days later, on June 23, the Congress removed José de la Riva Agüero from the office of President of the Republic.
+Upon learning of these events, Riva Agüero embarked for Trujillo along with his ministers and part of the deputies.
+Once in the city, on June 26, he established his government seat, dissolved the Congress, and created a Senate of ten members.
+From there, he governed de facto until August 6, 1823.

+On March 26, 1824, the Superior Court of the North (now the Superior Court of Justice of La Libertad), the first Superior Court of Justice in Peru, was founded.
+In the same year, the city welcomed the liberating army of Simón Bolívar, who assumed the government of the country and established in Trujillo the national accounts, the official gazette, and the general staff, on March 8, 1824.
+Later, by decree of March 26, 1824, Trujillo was designated as the provisional capital of the republic, while Lima was liberated.

 The years following the revolution saw the growth in the economic influence of the city, compensating for a loss of political power to Lima when it was designated as the capital, which instead suffered from the resulting political turmoil.
 The Moche and Chicama valleys emerged as new economic enclaves for the sugar cane industry.
 Land was increasingly concentrated in large estates and a new "agricultural aristocracy" developed that was linked to and influenced national political power.
 The policy of free trade and openness to foreign investment attracted an influx of Europeans, principally from Britain and Germany.
 By then, Trujillo had a population of 15,000 and began to grow beyond the city walls.
 New architectural styles were adopted, influenced by French and English Romanticism.

 During the War of the Pacific against Chile between 1879 and 1883, Trujillo contributed troops towards national defence.
 Although never a site of battle, Trujillo suffered from occupation by Chilean troops and their plundering of the surrounding countryside.